-Here are some of the best nursing pillows — these are the four pillows that mommies love most (in order of price) ~
+Here are some of the best nursing pillows, in order of price — these are the five pillows that mommies love most:

-The best-selling Boppy is a thicker, horseshoe-shaped pillow that you simply place around your waist.
-No buckling necessary with this one either.
+The best-selling Boppy is a thicker, horseshoe-shaped pillow that fits around your waist (no buckling necessary).

 It’s easier to get on (and off) than the My Brest Friend (below), but it may not feel as sturdy.

-The Boppy is a multi-use pillow; your baby can hang out in it on the floor or on your bed (not for sleeping!).
-Baby can also use it for tummy time.
+The Boppy is a multi-use pillow; your baby can hang out in it on the floor or on your bed (not for sleeping!), and you can use it later for tummy time.
 Heck, I even used mine as a sleeping pillow.